ricketytoc/tp/docs/UserGuide.md

 | `Documents/data.json`  | With no slash `/` at the front, it is a relative path from the directory where `EmployeeManager.jar` is located in.                                        |
 | `./data.json`          | A dot `.` at the front is also a relative path from the directory where `EmployeeManager.jar` is located in.                                               |

-* Valid files names can consist only of the extension e.g. `.json`.
-On most OS, the file will be treated as a hidden file and only visible by changing settings.
+* Valid files names can consist only of the extension without a name e.g. `.json`.
+On most systems, the file will be treated as a hidden file and only visible by changing settings.
 It is thus not recommended to export data file without a name.